microsoft/fluentui-react-native/packages/components/text/SPEC.md

 - `block` => On win32, instead of setting it as a boolean prop, block display is applied by default, and is overridden as inline when `<Text>` is wrapped by a parent `<Text>`.

 - `font` => According to design token redlines, `font` prop is given a giant string with a delimiter of font families for each enum type (`base`/`numeric`/`monospace`), We currently don't have a way to deal with this fontFamily format.
-We only support a single
+We only support a single font family for each font type.
 ```

 ### Styling Tokens